mendixlabs/Bootstrap-RTE/README.md

 Basic Bootstrap Wysiwyg Editor
 =============

-Basic, bootstrap based, rich text editor.
+Basic, bootstrap based, rich text editor widget for Mendix.

 ##Description
 This widget is a basic, more simplistic, more style-friendly version of the Simple Rich Text Editor.
 It has been created specifically for use in MX5 projects.
 It provides basic text styling functionality such as bold,italic andunderline.